By William Bruce

 The Other Issues

 The other points to be covered during due diligence involve questions about key employees and the legal, regulatory, and environmental issues plus the lease if the business is in a leased location.
-Checklists for each of these areas of inquiry are provided here.
+Checklists for each of these areas of inquiry are readily available online.
+Just be aware that this is not General Motors buying Ford.
+Those kinds of checklists will fill a library!

 Remember, in an asset sale, you are buying selected assets of the business and assuming none of the liabilities.
-(In a corporate stock sale, all issues would definitely remain for the new owner.)
-However, even in an asset sale there are some issues that might legally follow the assets, so you need to be aware of any problems that might exist, and make sure they are handled to your satisfaction.
+(In a corporate stock sale or LLC membership sale, all issues would definitely remain for the new owner.)
+However, even in an asset sale, there are some issues that might legally follow the assets, so you need to be aware of any problems that might exist, and make sure they are handled to your satisfaction.
+For example, unpaid payroll taxes follow the assets regardless of the type of sale.

 Now if everything checks out all right – and in the majority of cases it does – then you are almost to the finish line.
 As the astronauts say near the end of the countdown to blastoff, “We’re good to go.”

 If I can answer any questions or assist in any issues involved in buying or selling a business, please don’t hesitate to contact me at (251) 990-5934 or Will@WilliamBruce.org.
-My business brokerage website is at www.WilliamBruce.net.
-To subscribe to this blog, please see the the top right portion of this page for the place to insert your email address.
+To subscribe to this blog, please see the top right portion of this page for the place to insert your email address.
 (Don’t worry, we will not sell or use your email address for any other purpose!)